 Some of the most common symptoms associated with anterior longitudinal ligament dysfunction include:

-To learn more about the anterior longitudinal ligament, spinal stenosis, and treatment for chronic back and neck pain, visit a spine specialist or your family physician.
+To learn more about the anterior longitudinal ligament, spinal stenosis and treatment for chronic neck and back pain, visit a spine specialist or your family physician.
 If chronic pain persists after several weeks of conservative treatment, Laser Spine Institute may be able to alleviate your discomfort with a minimally invasive, outpatient procedure – known as a laminotomy – that is designed to decompress the spinal nerves.
-Contact us today for more information on how this procedure may help you find relief from back and neck pain.
+Contact us today for more information on how this procedure may help you find relief from neck and back pain.